Thank you to the students of Garibaldi Elementary School for providing this information about the American Mink!

 Read more about the history of this type of pottery:

 “No, I would not want to live in a world without dragons, as I would not want to live in a world without magic, for that is a world without mystery, and that is a world without faith.”
 R.A.
 Salvatore, Streams of Silver

 Dragons feature in Chinese mythology, folklore and culture as symbols of power, strength and good luck.
 They are fun to make allowing the full realm of the artists imagination.

-Add a few insects and bugs, lady bugs, bees, butterflies, worms, slugs, dragon flies, eggs, earwigs etc to a leaf.
-A great project for Earth Day after observing life close up in the garden, by a pond or in the woods.
+Make a few small insects or bugs, lady bugs, worms, slugs, bees, dragon flies, butterflies, earwigs, eggs etc on a leaf.
+A great project for Earth Day or after looking close up to life by a pond, in the woods or in the garden.

 This project compliments studies in West Coast Art, First Nation traditions and culture.

 Wearing and making masks, often carved from cedar or alder wood, are a part of the culture of West Coast First Nation tradition including the Haida, Kwakiutl or Kwakwaka’wakw traditions from Haida Gwaii, Vancouver Island and British Columbia’s West Coast.
 Masks are worn in ceremonies and dances such as secret society and potlach dances.
 Some represent spirits of the woods.
 Often they portrayed grimacing faces which maybe blue-green, representing someone who has just escaped drowning.